 He can’t see, but he gives digital vision to many students in rural parts of India.
 He believes – “Vision is important more than sight.
 Knowledge is important more than information”

-Meet Krishnakant Mane, an open source advocate and India’s first visually impaired software programmer.
+Meet Krishnakant Mane, an open source advocate and India’s first visually impaired IT professional – he is the third such person in Asia.
 He is also the founder of Digital Freedom Foundation, an organization dedicated towards bringing freedom of technology in education.
 Apart from advocacy based on free software, the foundation also takes up projects on Rural digital empowerment and ICT based infra structure in rural parts of India.

 Besides these activities, the foundation also actively participates in development of Free and Open Source Software (FOSS) for education, health and finance sectors.